-"It was noted that Mr. O'Brien had identified workload pressures as one of the reasons he had not completed all administrative duties.
-There was considerations about whether there was a process for him highlighting an unstainable workload, it was agreed an urgent review or wit.
-O biteit's job prair was required.
+1 of Mr. O'Brien's job plan was required."
 2 3 And the action to that is to you.
 Similarly, the 4 Return to Work Plan in the second paragraph says: 5 12:56 6 "An urgent Job Plan Review will be undertaken to 7 consider any workload pressures to ensure appropriate 8 supports can be in place."
 9 10 Finally, I am sorry for just reading these out to you, 12:56 11 so this is the determination you don't actually see: 12 13 "The action plan must address any issues with regards 14 to patient related admin duties and there must be an 15 accompanying agreed balanced job plan to include 12:57 16 appropriate levels of administrative time and enhanced 17 appraisal programme."
 18 19 Now, I accept that after February you were a step 20 removed from that MHPS process, but were you coming 12:57 21 under pressure from above, from, say, the Case Manager, 22 from those involved in the MHPS investigation to make 23 sure this process was completed and completed promptly?
 24 Α. No. But myself and Martina, we did know there was still 25 no proper sign-off job, it was my role to ensure that 12:57 26 everybody had an up-to-date job plan every year.
 We 27 were supposed to have an updated job plan every year.
-28 So it was very easy for me to see there's a red flag on 29 the system saving there's still not a completed ich plan.
+28 So it was very easy for me to see there's a red flag on 29 the system saying there's still not a completed job the system saying there is server not a compression job

+1 plan.
 So the system will flag that up, in a sense.

-2 231 Q. In the context you just described, do you accept that 3 agreeing a new job plan would have potentially assisted 4 Mr. O'Brien in working through some of these issues, it 5 could have provided him with support he may or may not have needed?

-A. I met and discussed this many times, including on one occasion unsolicited 'phone calls on a Sunday afternoon when I wasn't working from Mr. O'Brien regarding, I think, job plans.
-It was complex and the complexity was trying to squeeze everything in to his job plan.
-There were certain things he wanted to do and there was things that I wanted him to do to get the balance right.
-And even agreeing quite reasonable numbers of patients to be seen at clinics, quite manageable numbers, so that it would help with his administration.
-So it was all -- it was kind of job planning but management of the person via job planning at the same time.
-So it was actually quite a useful tool and a powerful way of doing that.

-So, you know, I was aware that maybe Mr. O'Brien didn't see as many patients in the clinic as other people, or me, for example, but that's fine, we just work at different speeds and work in different ways.
-So I was factoring all those things in and trying to be an honest broker in that sense.
-But I was trying to complete the process through engagement, which I just -- it was difficult to get the full engagement we needed to get this over the line.
+2 231 Q. In the context you just described, do you accept that 3 agreeing a new job plan would have potentially assisted 4 Mr. O'Brien in working through some of these issues, it 5 could have provided him with support he may or may not 12:58 6 have needed?
+7 Α. I met and discussed this many times, including on one 8 occasion unsolicited 'phone calls on a Sunday afternoon 9 when I wasn't working from Mr. O'Brien regarding, 10 I think, job plans.
+It was complex and the complexity 12:58 11 was trying to squeeze everything in to his job plan.
+12 There were certain things he wanted to do and there was 13 things that I wanted him to do to get the balance 14 right.
+And even agreeing quite reasonable numbers of 15 patients to be seen at clinics, quite manageable 12:59 16 numbers, so that it would help with his administration.
+17 So it was all it was kind of job planning but 18 management of the person via job planning at the same 19 time.
+So it was actually quite a useful tool and 20 a powerful way of doing that.
+12:59 21 22 So, you know, I was aware that maybe Mr. O'Brien didn't 23 see as many patients in the clinic as other people, or 24 me, for example, but that's fine, we just work at 25 different speeds and work in different ways.
+So I was 12:59 26 factoring all those things in and trying to be an 27 honest broker in that sense.
+But I was trying to 28 complete the process through engagement, which 29 I just it was difficult to get the full engagement